Arthur Piver: Legacy

 Despite the tragedies encountered on Piver vessels around the time of his death, examples of his boxy cruising designs nonetheless remain in use to this day.
 They could never sail well upwind but were very stable; many did carry their owners to the tropics and allowed them to fulfill their cruising dreams.
-Actually they did a lot more than that.
 Many properly built Piver tris made grueling voyages.
 Quen Cultra, of landlocked Illinois, built a Lodestar on his backyard farm and sailed it around the world with no prior sailing experience.
 He survived massive storms and even being hit by a ship.
 He wrote a book about the voyage titled Queequeg's Odyssey.

 A well built Piver, while not as "modern" as new tris, will still hold their own and are quite suitable for cruising, especially when modified with a Norm Cross design "fin keel and large area spade rudder".

 Piver's collected papers are preserved at the Mariner's Museum in Newport News, VA.